 Sort results in the Actions tab based on machine learning

-Sort search results on the Actions tab using machine learning instead of the standard ranking mechanism.
+By default, the search results on the Actions tab are sorted using machine learning instead of the standard ranking mechanism.

 Sort results in the Files tab based on machine learning

-Sort search results on the Files tab using machine learning instead of the standard ranking mechanism.
+Sort search results on the All tab using machine learning instead of standard ranking mechanism.

 Open README.md file if there are no open files on project startup